SvenTsn/NTU_MS_Thesis/ThesisOutline.md

 # EDM in g2HDM thesis outline

+## Introduction
-## Motivation (The "why"s)
+- Motivation
-- Why g2HDM?
-What differentiates it from other (similar) models?
-Why is $\rho_{tt}$ important?
-- Why EDMs?
-What makes it a relevant point of discussion/parameter of interest?
+  - Unanswered questions in HEP
+  - Limitations of the current leading model (SM)
+  - What extra good does g2HDM bring?
+  - EDM as a precision probe of NP

 ## The theoretical framework
+### A review of the Standard Model of particle physics
+- How deep should this go?

+### g2HDM
+- g2HDM as a natural extension of the SM
+  - What differentiates it from other (similar) models?
+- The Lagrangian and Yukawa structure
+- How various parameters in the theory can contribute to NP

+### EDM
+- EDM theory in the context of particle physics
-- The nitty-gritty of the g2HDM model, its assumptions and parameters
+- The Lagrangian and model-independent approach (Wilson coefficients?)
-- The relevant framework required to discuss EDM
+- Current status of EDM experiments

+## My analyses
+### Lepton EDM
+- How g2HDM contributes to lepton-EDM
   - One-loop
-  - Two-loop
+  - Two-loop Barr-Zee
+- Results
-  - Quarks and leptons
+  - WIP

-## Predictions and analysis
+- Summary and analysis of the results
-- Lepton EDM (and $g-2$)
+  - Maybe mention $g-2$ somewhere?

-- Quark EDM $\rightarrow$ Neutron and top EDMs
+### Quark EDM
+- How g2HDM contributes to lepton-EDM
+  - One-loop
+  - Two-loop Barr-Zee
+  - Weinberg
+- Results
+  - WIP
+- Summary and analysis of the results

 ## Conclusion and discussion
+- Summary of motivation
+- Summary of theoretical framework
+- Summary of the analyses
-- Precision measurement prospects
+- Future prospects
-- Collider interplay/prospects